thermondo/django-heroku-connect/docs/quick_start.rst

 …and add ``heroku_connect`` to the ``INSTALLED_APP`` settings.

+You can add :class:`heroku_connect.db.router.HerokuConnectRouter<.HerokuConnectRouter>` to your ``DATABASE_ROUTERS`` setting, to make prevent your from write access errors.

 Last but not least make sure to change the database engine, e.g.:

 .. code:: python